Balance spring: Isochronism

-A balance spring obeys Hooke's Law: the restoring torque is proportional to the angular displacement.
+A balance spring obeys Hooke's law: the restoring torque is proportional to the angular displacement.
 When this property is exactly satisfied, the balance spring is said to be isochronous, and the period of oscillation is independent of the amplitude of oscillation.
 This is an essential property for accurate timekeeping, because no mechanical drive train can provide absolutely constant driving force.
 This is particularly true in watches and portable clocks which are powered by a mainspring, which provides a diminishing drive force as it unwinds.
 Another cause of varying driving force is friction, which varies as the lubricating oil ages.

 Early watchmakers empirically found approaches to make their balance springs isochronous.
 For example, Arnold in 1776 patented a helical (cylindrical) form of the balance spring, in which the ends of the spring were coiled inwards.
 In 1861 M. Phillips published a theoretical treatment of the problem.
 He demonstrated that a balance spring whose center of gravity coincides with the axis of the balance wheel is isochronous.

 In general practice, the most common method of achieving isochronism is through the use of the Breguet overcoil, which places part of the outermost turn of the hairspring in a different plane from the rest of the spring.
-This allows the hairspring to "breathe" more evenly and symmetrically.
+This allows the hairspring coil to expand and contract more evenly and symmetrically as the balance wheel rotates.
 Two types of overcoils are found – the gradual overcoil and the Z-Bend.
 The gradual overcoil is obtained by imposing two gradual twists to the hairspring, forming the rise to the second plane over half the circumference.
 The Z-bend does this by imposing two kinks of complementary 45 degree angles, accomplishing a rise to the second plane in about three spring section heights.
 The second method is done for aesthetic reasons and is much more difficult to perform.
 Due to the difficulty with forming an overcoil, modern watches often use a slightly less effective "dogleg", which uses a series of sharp bends (in plane) to place part of the outermost coil out of the way of the rest of the spring.

 Period of oscillation

 The balance spring and the balance wheel (which is usually referred to as simply the balance) form a harmonic oscillator.
 The balance spring provides a restoring torque that limits and reverses the motion of the balance so it oscillates back and forth.
 Its resonant period makes it resistant to changes from perturbing forces, which is what makes it a good timekeeping device.
 The stiffness of the spring, its spring coefficient, $\kappa\,$ in N·m/radian, along with the balance wheel's moment of inertia, $I\,$ in kg·m2, determines the wheel's oscillation period $T\,$.
-The equations of motion for the balance are derived from the angular form of Hooke's law and the angular form of Newton's second law.
+The equations of motion for the balance are derived from the angular form of Hooke's law and the angular form of Newton's second law: